What are you doing this weekend?

 That means you don't really like going out.
 Other activities you can plan include watching series or movies.
 It's going to rain this weekend.

 I just plan to watch movies with my boyfriend.
 If you're staying at home, you might also be doing some cleaning.
-I plan to do some cleaning.
+I'm planning to do some cleaning.

 If you're more of a morning person, so you like to get up early, you can have a coffee with a friend or say: I've got a coffee planned.
 Or you could have brunch.
 I'm going to brunch at a new restaurant on Sunday.